Africa

 Day 9

-This morning continue driving eastwards for 2-hours towards the lush woodlands of the Kwando River.
+This morning drive eastwards for 2-hours to Bwabwata National Park and the lush woodlands and floodplains of the Kwando River.

 Day 10

-Rise early when game viewing conditions are at their best, for an optional game drive in Bwabwata National Park - a lush wilderness that has the woodlands of the Kwando River as its border (pay park fees on entry).
+Rise early when game viewing conditions are at their best, for a shared game drive with a lodge ranger in Bwabwata National Park - a lush wilderness that has the woodlands of the Kwando River as its border..

 This park forms part of an ancient migration route between Botswana and Namibia, so hundreds of elephants and large herds of buffalo pass through each season, whilst numerous antelope roam the riverine woods.
 If road conditions permit it, you may be fortunate enough to see hundreds of animals gathering at Horseshoe Bend.
-Bwabwabata is also a birders' paradise and with over 400 recorded species, it is regarded as one of the best birding hot spots in the whole of southern Africa.
+Bwabwabata is also a birder's paradise and, with over 400 recorded species, is regarded as one of the best birding hot spots in the whole of southern Africa.

-In the late afternoon enjoy an optional game viewing Sunset Cruise on the river.
+In the late afternoon enjoy a game viewing Sunset Cruise on the river.
 Optional tiger fishing is also available.

 Day 11

-Afterwards drive 2-hours to Katima Mulilo - “the place where the fires were put out”.
-After completing immigration formalities, drive across the border into Botswana and drop off your hire car at your lodge situated near the Chobe River.
+After an early morning game drive, leave Bwabwata and transfer 3-hours to Katima Mulilo - “the place where the fires were put out” and the Botwana border at Ngoma.
+After completing immigration formalities, drive across the border at Ngoma into Botswana and drop off your hire car at your lodge situated near the Chobe River.

 Chobe National Park is Botswana’s premier wildlife reserve and is uniquely situated at the confluence of the Zambezi and Chobe Rivers, where four African countries meet – Botswana, Namibia, Zimbabwe and Zambia.
 The Chobe River is the life-giving force of this region and provides a border between Botswana on the southern banks and Namibia on the northern banks.
 The river has extensive grassy floodplains on either side, which disappear under the annual floodwaters, making boats the best way of getting around.